paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Second

 `Second` is the second entry below `First`.
 It is null if the list has one entry or is empty.
 Use it as a premonition of things to come.
-For ordered list you can tell if there is more immediate work.
+For the ordered list you can tell if there is more immediate work.
 Can you think of any other uses?

 ##### Last